The following topics are discussed:

 There are two key areas which people keep failing on when it comes to maintaining their gas hot water systems.

-- Overcrowding the area around the hot water system with boxes, brooms, etc and wondering why the flame keeps going out. (your gas appliance needs air to work.
-Crowding your hot water system keep suffocating this air supply).
+- Overcrowding the area around the hot water system with boxes, brooms, etc. and wondering why the flame keeps going out.
+Your gas appliance needs air to work.
+Crowding your hot water system will keep suffocating this air supply.

 - Letting the vegetation around the gas hot water system grow out of control.
 This has on several occasions caused the flame to go out and has burnt out the hot water system wiring.

 A regulator is a great device when installed and used correctly, but like every device, they have a shelf life.
 A regulator’s lifespan is around 5 years.

 - The regulator is no longer fit for the new purpose of work and needs to be increased in size to cope with demand.